aws-samples/mirrormaker2-msk-migration/README.md

     ```

-7. If you need help running a sample Kafka producer / Consumer, refer to [MSK Labs Migration Workshop](https://catalog.workshops.aws/msk-labs/en-US/migration/mirrormaker2/usingkafkaconnectgreaterorequal270/customreplautosync/migrationlab1)
+If you need help running a sample Kafka producer / Consumer, refer to [MSK Labs Migration Workshop](https://catalog.workshops.aws/msk-labs/en-US/migration/mirrormaker2/usingkafkaconnectgreaterorequal270/customreplautosync/migrationlab1)

+## FAQ

+### Why not use MSK Connect?
+We choose to run Kafka Connect on ECS to deploy MirrorMaker for this use case instead of MSK Connect.
+There are two main reasons for this:

+1. For a migration use case, we want to use a custom replication policy JAR to change how MirrorMaker names topics in the replicated cluster.
+Due to the JAR naming conventions, MSK Connect will not recognize our custom replication policy, and therefore won't allow our custom topic naming logic.
+2. MSK Connect doesn't allow us to monitor detailed Prometheus metrics for the MirrorMaker tasks.
+Because we value monitoring these metrics, we deploy in ECS where we can scrape Prometheus metrics exposed by Kafka Connect.